[ 00 ] the full list

 - Auto-lock

-- The app re-locks when you switch away or after a timeout you set, and any revealed value blurs back on its own.
+- The app re-locks the moment you switch away, and any revealed value blurs back on its own.

 - Per-glimpse reveal time

 - Five seconds for the bike lock, longer for the WiFi you read to a guest, or no auto-blur at all when you would rather close it yourself.
-Set it once, or per glimpse.
+Set it when you save a glimpse, change it any time.

 [ 04 ] custom templates